yhsanave/custom-balance/README.md

 - Make the buttons look nicer
 - Make it look nicer on mobile
-- Manually crop some of the pictures because they crop weird
+- Manually crop some of the pictures because they crop weird (Isabelle)
-- Animations?
 - Weighted modifiers?
 - Save modifier settings in local storage so you don't have to reset every time?